blackboard/anthologydevdocs/docs/rest-apis/learn/working-with-learn-apis/pulling-grades.md

 ## 2. Get Target Course Memberships
 `GET /learn/api/public/v1/courses/{courseId}/users
 `

-### Best Practices
-1. Do not use the above to test for a specific user, use to get an updated list of all users in the course.
-For the specific user use case use:
-`GET /learn/api/public/v1/courses/{courseId}/users/{userId}`

 ### Example
 To optimize the number of requests used we will pull the course memberships along with a limited user data set using the `expand` and `fields` parameters: